near/docs/docs/roles/integrator/exchange-integration.md

       Decoded result in this case is `null`.

 Get the minimum storage required for FT.
-(The storage used for an account's key value pair.)
+(The storage used for an account's key-value pair.)
-  - using `near-cli`:
+  - using NEAR CLI:

     ```bash
     near view <contract_account_id> storage_balance_bounds`